This article provides an overview of Engagement performance reports available in Gainsight PX.

 To view Rating Survey results, click any Rating survey from the list of surveys in the Survey performance section.
 In the below image you can see a Rating survey.
 Two users have viewed and responded to the survey.
 Click the Rating survey to view the results in detail.

-In the following image, you can see the two respondents who have taken the survey and also the individual rating given by each user.
-The first user has given a 5 star rating and the second user a 4 star.
-The first user has also given comments.
+In the following image, you can see that one respondent who has taken the survey and also the individual rating given by each user.
+The user has given a 5-star rating has also given comments.
 You can select the Filter out empty comments check box to view only those responses which have a comment.
-The bar chart shows that both the responses were recorded on the same date and is divided in two colors to represent the two scores given by both users.
-When you hover on the bar graph, you can view the legends for the two scores (pale green for 4 and bright green for 5).
+When you hover on the bar graph, you can view the legends for the scores.

 You can switch to Line Chart view, apply filters, and view results by company or overview.